 - File services.
 There should be a highly available solution to host file shares.
 There are various protocols to support this functionality, including the Windows SMB/CIFS protocol to Linux NFS.

 - Application servers.
 These server roles could range from HTTP to Web App servers and could host a variety of Web, Windows and containerized apps.

-- Antimalware real time scanning solution.
+- Antimalware real time scanning services.
 This includes real time scanning for malware and protection from ransomware.

-- Management virtual machine.
-This includes a virtual machine with all management consoles installed on it, so that all administrator users can access all administrative interfaces of all above server roles and systems via the management VM only, without directly accessing the individual servers.
+- Management and monitoring services, including a management virtual machine.
+There should be a virtual machine with all management and monitoring consoles and agents installed on it, so that all administrator users can access all administrative interfaces of all above server roles and systems via the management VM only, without directly accessing the individual servers.

-- Cloud automation and devops servers.
+- Cloud automation (orchestration) and devops services.
 These include various components such as the following:

 - Servers for cloud systems provisioning and deprovisioning, such as iPortalis and DotNetPortal.